fredclausen/ansible-adsb/README.md

 | `readsb_beastin_other_port` | An alternative port for ADSB Beast formatted data | None |
 | `readsb_influxsb_url` | If you intend to write ADSB data to influx db, leave this value set.
 If you won't be using influx db, remove the text between the quotes | See [InfluxDB setup](#influxdb-setup) |

+This workload has a web interface that can be accessed at `adsb_host:readsb_web_port`

 ### ADSB Hub Setup

 This workload feeds data to [ADSB Hub](https://www.adsbhub.org).